Cedar Ridge High School (North Carolina)

 Cedar Ridge High School is a school in Hillsborough, North Carolina.
 It is one of two high schools in the Orange County Schools.

-It opened in 2002 in order to relieve overcrowding at Orange High School.
+The school opened in 2002, in order to help relieve overcrowding at Orange High School.
 It serves the southern half of Hillsborough and almost all of Orange County south of I-85 except Chapel Hill and Carrboro, which are served by Chapel Hill-Carrboro City Schools.
+Cedar Ridge High School is a part of the 3A Central conference in the North Carolina High School Athletic Association (NCHSAA).